 Home fire safety checklist

-This home fire safety checklist can help you get rid of fire hazards around your home.
+This home fire safety checklist can help you reduce the risk of fire hazards around your home.

-- Replace faulty or worn-out electrical appliances and appliances with frayed cords.
+- Immediately replace faulty or worn-out electrical appliances and appliances with frayed cords.

-- If you need extra power outlets, talk to an electrician about having them installed.
+- If you need extra power outlets, get an electrician to install them.
 Avoid using power boards or double adaptors.

 Open fires and heaters

 - Enclose your open fire, pot-bellied stove, gas fire or electric heater with a guard.
-If the surface of the heater is so hot that you can’t put your hand on it for 10 seconds, it needs a guard.
 You can secure a guard by attaching it to the wall.

 - Clear space around your heater.
 Anything that could catch fire – like curtains, clothing, bedding, children’s toys and extra firewood – should never be within 1 m of your heater or fireplace.